The Last Thing He Told Me (TV series)

-The Last Thing He Told Me is an upcoming thriller television miniseries for Apple TV+, based on the novel of the same name by Laura Dave.
-The miniseries is created by Dave and Josh Singer and is set to star Jennifer Garner.
-It is set to premiere on April 14, 2023.
+The Last Thing He Told Me is an American mystery thriller television series for Apple TV+, based on the novel of the same name by Laura Dave.
+The series was developed by Laura Dave and Josh Singer and stars Jennifer Garner as Hannah Hall.
+It premiered on April 14, 2023.
+In March 2024, the series was renewed for a second season which is set to premiere on February 20, 2026.

 Premise

-Hannah forms an unexpected relationship with her stepdaughter as she searches for her husband who recently disappeared.
+The series follows Hannah Hall, who forms an unexpected relationship with her stepdaughter as she searches for her husband who recently disappeared.